Frequently Asked Questions

 There might be two reasons why the times seem to be wrong:

 - If your proposal is a multi-semester proposal, the number of visits you request are for the current semester, irrespective of observations in other semesters.
-For example, if you are requesting 5 visits for a block in 2017-2 and it has been observed twice in 2017-1, you are requesting and will be be charged for 5 (not 3) visits.
+For example, if you are requesting 5 visits for a block in 2017-2 and it has been observed twice in 2017-1, you are requesting and you are charged for 5 (not 3) visits.

 - Some blocks which have been observed already are not included in your proposal any longer.
 These are still accounted for when the requested time is calculated.
 Note that by copying a block you are creating a new block, even if you retain the old name.

-Once a block has been observed, it must not be changed any longer.
-(You may update finding charts, though.)
+Once a block has been observed, it must not be changed substantially any longer.
 So if you make changes and get this error, you will have to create a copy of your block (and delete the old one).
 Remember that you will have to adjust the number of visits if the block has been observed already.

 Please export your proposal as a zip file and send it to salthelp@salt.ac.za if you feel that the error is incorrect as nothing has changed.